kb0dkin/432_Project_Winter2023/README.md

 Data Extraction: The Go program extracts data from the Chicago Database and formats it to match the schema of our Google SQL database.

-Google SQL: The formatted data is then uploaded to Google SQL and stored in our Bronze database instance.
+Google SQL: The formatted data is then uploaded to Google SQL and stored in our Bronze database.

 Data Transformation: The data is then transformed and loaded into the Silver database instance, which is optimized for querying.